msstringer/website/content/research/mss3/index.md

 - MSS3
 ---

 Mild Stroke Study 3 (MSS3) is a single centre longitudinal MRI study recruiting participants who have experience mild strokes.
-A detailed structural imaging protocol is acquired at baseline and every two-six months thereafter until 1 year, followed by another scan 3 years after the baseline.
-In addition we measure cerebrovascular reactivity, pulsatility and blood-brain barrier (BBB) leakage.
+A detailed structural imaging protocol is acquired at baseline and every two-six months thereafter until 1 year, followed by another scan 3-5 years after the baseline.
+At baseline only, we measure cerebrovascular reactivity, pulsatility and blood-brain barrier (BBB) leakage.
+This allows us to investigate whether differences in outcome (i.e. worse disability, cognition etc) is associated with lower vascular function at baseline.

 ![](featured.jpg)